amfairley/memorycards/GAME.md

-# Memory Cards Game Area
+# Memory Cards Game Logic

 ## Required components
 **Game area**: The game requires a game area to take place in <br>